revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 ## Lambda
-1.What is lambda function?
+1.What is a lambda function?

 <details><summary> <b>Show Answer</b> </summary>

-Lambda function is an anonymous function is a function that is defined without a name.Lambda functions can have any number of arguments but only one expression.
+Lambda function is an anonymous function that is defined without a name and it can have any number of arguments but only one expression.
 The expression is evaluated and returned.
 Lambda functions can be used wherever function objects are required.

 Syntax:
    lambda arguments: expression